ChrisTitusTech/website/content/posts/2023/nixos-explained.md

 You can reference all my videos below and see my ending configuration files @ <https://github.com/ChrisTitusTech/nixos-titus>

+A viewer of the channel also sent me this in-depth guide covering much more of NixOS including flakes and home manager.
+Here is that article: <https://thiscute.world/en/posts/nixos-and-flake-basics> - which is a great resource as well!

 ## Install and Config Videos

 First Time Install: <https://youtu.be/_Z32SYFbxpw>